 |Title:||Head Women's Soccer Coach|

-Entering his 15th season as head coach of the Women’s Soccer Program at the University of Bridgeport in the Fall of 2013, Magnus Nilerud continues to elevate the profile of the University of Bridgeport both regionally and nationally.
+Entering his 16th season as head coach of the Women’s Soccer Program at the University of Bridgeport in the fall of 2014, Magnus Nilerud continues to elevate the profile of the University of Bridgeport both regionally and nationally.
 In 2007 Nilerud led the program to its first-ever NCAA appearance, and in 2008 the team reached the NCAA Round of 16 and posted a school record 18 wins.
-In 2009, the Purple Knights captured the school's first-ever ECC title and reached the NCAA Championshp for the third consecutive year, hosting first and second round matches at Knights Field.
-In 2010, he guided the Purple Knights to their fourth straight NCAA appearance and the team advanced to the second round with a first round victory over Franklin Pierce.
-In 2010, UB posted an impressive 14-4-2 overall record.
+In 2009, the Purple Knights captured the school's first-ever ECC title and reached the NCAA Championship for the third consecutive year, hosting first and second round matches at Knights Field.
+In 2010, he posted an impressive 14-4-2 overall record and guided the Purple Knights to their fourth straight NCAA appearance and the team advanced to the second round with a first round victory over Franklin Pierce.
 In 2011, the Purple Knights had a 16-0-2 record and were ranked number one in the nation for six weeks during the regular season and advanced to the NCAA Division II National Tournament for the fifth consecutive year.
 After losing in the 2012 ECC Final with a 11-6-2 overall record, Bridgeport rebounded in 2013 to reclaim the ECC Regular Season Title and the Conference Championship before advancing to the Second Round of the NCAA Tournament for the sixth time in seven years.

 After inheriting a team in transition in 1999, Nilerud has systematically built a program that is nationally recognized, regionally respected and among the elite in the East Coast Conference.
-He has taken the Women’s Program at the University of Bridgeport and built into one of the premiere programs in the Northeast.
+He has taken the women’s program at the University of Bridgeport and built into one of the premiere programs in the Northeast.
 Not one to settle for comparisons to others who have gone before him, Nilerud has taken the program and constructed it using his own vision for a collegiate women’s soccer program.
 And this vision has been impressive.
 Nilerud broke the existing record for most career wins by a head coach in Bridgeport Women’s Soccer history within his first four seasons.
 Nilerud reached his 50th career victory in his sixth season as head coach and his 100th career victory a mere three seasons later.
 In the past 12 seasons, he averages over 13 wins a season and an impressive 14 wins per season in his last eight.
 He is ranked 27th in the Nation for All-Time Wins in winning percentage and 25th in Nation for All-Time Wins of active coaches.

-Nilerud’s overall record of 176-88-17 ranks in the top five in the East Region in both winning percentage and career wins among active coaches.
+Nilerud’s overall record of 194-91-17 ranks in the top five in the East Region in both winning percentage and career wins among active coaches.
 He is one of only five active coaches in the East region with at least 100 career victories.
 Nilerud has been named the NYCAC Coach of the Year in 2002 and the East Coast Conference Coach of the Year in 2007, 2009 and 2011.
 Furthermore, he was named the NSCAA East Regional Coach of the Year in 2011.

 Magnus is a native of Sweden and graduated from the University of Bridgeport in 1999 with a degree in Marketing.
 He was a standout soccer player for the Purple Knights from 1995 to 1999.
 As a four-year starter and captain, Nilerud was a two-time All-New England Conference selection, and was selected to play in the Senior Bowl.

 He is very active in the community and is the Director of Coaching of the Trumbull United Soccer Club, Connecticut.
 He is also the Co-Director of CT Summer Select, a youth summer soccer program with over 300 players.
 He is the member of the Connecticut Olympic Development Program staff.
 He holds a SFF (Swedish Football Federation) B License, a USSF C License and a NSCAA Director of Coaching Diploma.
 After a second stint as the East Region Chair for the NCAA Championships, he was promoted to the National Chair in January, 2014.